Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 https://github.com/Uniswap/examples/blob/81ec93e97b0afded621e177fe5f34fc9f98f80b0/web3-react/src/libs/components/Option.tsx#L38-L42
 ```

 Finally, we also have enough information to figure out what action to take when the button is clicked.
-In the case that the click concerns a connection:
+In the case that the click triggers a connection:

 ```typescript reference title="On connecting to a Connector" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/8c0e36ca8d2ba4718af944094191f39da62a9c5c/web3-react/src/libs/components/Option.tsx#L38-L42